-where $\{G_{x,\de}, x\in S\} $ is a mean zero Gaussian process with finite covariance $u_{\de}(x,y)$, and $\lim_{\de\rar0} u_{\de}(x,y)=u(x,y)$.
+where $\{G_{x,\delta}, x\in S\} $ is a mean zero Gaussian process with finite covariance $u_{\delta}(x,y)$, and $\lim_{\delta\rar0} u_{\delta }(x,y)=u(x,y)$.
 (See \cite{MR96} for details.)
-The results in \cite{MR96} are simpler to achieve than the results in this paper because we have at our disposal a wealth of information about second order Gaussian chaoses.
+The results in \cite{MR96} are simpler to achieve than the results in this paper because we have at our disposal a wealth of information about second-order Gaussian chaoses.